fuego-wtf/prodaktiv/docs/firmware/voice-events.md

 ## Overview

-Voice events are transmitted from the L1NEAR device to the mobile app via BLE notifications.
+Voice events are transmitted from the Prodaktiv device to the mobile app via BLE notifications.
 This enables real-time feedback for voice recording state changes.

 ### GATT Location